Product tags

 Assignment of Accounts Receivable Forms

-Factor the receivables of a business with this package of Assignment of Accounts Receivable forms which contains two templates:
+Factor the receivables of a business with this package of Assignment of Accounts Receivable forms.

 - Assignment with Recourse.
 The assignee has recourse to re-transfer back any customer account which is not paid in full within a specified time period, and the assignor will buy them back for the amount of the unpaid balance.